Coronavirus pandemic - information for Copeland

 Support for residents

 An emergency support service is available for people in Copeland at high risk of becoming seriously ill and who do not have support available from friends, family or neighbours.
 Those at high risk from Covid-19 include people over 70 years old, pregnant women and those with underlying health conditions who should be protecting themselves by staying at home.
 The emergency telephone support line is 0800 783 1966, or you can email your request for help to COVID19support@cumbria.gov.uk.
 Alternatively, make an online referral here.
-The call centre operates Monday to Friday, from 9am to 5pm, and weekends from 10am to 2pm.
+The call centre operates Monday to Friday, from 9am until 5pm, and at weekends from 10am until 2pm.
 The service will also accepts referrals from members of the public who may be concerned about people in their community.
 More information can be found here.

 Council Tax support